 With the most extensive inventory of any website builder, Volusion well and truly focuses on data.
 While the excellent analytics tools let you manage and scale your business easily, it’s by no means the best ecommerce option.
 Shopify is the all-round champ.

 In other words, Volusion sits in the middle of the pack in all areas, apart from sales.
 Its standout strengths include product videos, the number of payment gateway options, and the suggested products feature.

-However, we’ve only given Volusion 3.3 stars for a reason.
+However, we’ve only given Volusion 3.3 out of 5 for a reason.
 It doesn’t let you blog, the storefront is confusing, and its help and support could be so, so much better – particularly if budget constraints mean you’re forced to opt for one of its cheaper pricing plans.

 So if you want a well organized store with some nice inbuilt features, and have a bit of money to spend – but don’t have time to get creative – give Volusion a go.